Computer-generated virtual realities (i.e., games) initiated my academic drive and have fundamentally shaped who I am.

 Think about it.
 We only live once (I think), in this particular world called Earth at this particular time of the 21st century.
 As a student of history, I know this world has an extremely convoluted story (and a pretty screwed up one at that) to offer, ranging from the French Revolution to modern daily politics.
 But I often feel so trapped here.
 Trapped by gravity, by my origins and physical appearance, by the fact that I can't use Force like a Jedi in the Star Wars series, and by the configuration of the world that is utterly unfair (some born healthy, smart, wealthy; others born maimed, retarded, poor), which we can do nothing about but quietly submit to.

 However, there can be many other worlds to which we have access through imagination.
-I don't believe that one world is strictly "better" than another, but I believe that we as humans need different experiences to consume, just as we need different nutritions.
-In short, one life is not enough.
+One life is not enough.
 This lies at the heart of all imaginative endeavors of human civilization, such as novels, plays, songs, and paintings.
 I believe that game is the ultimate stage of the endeavor.
-Besides the fact that every other form of endeavor is a subset of this (we can associate the story part of a game with novels/plays, the sound part with songs/music, the graphics part with art/paintings, and so forth---reaching the conclusion that games are in fact culture-complete!), I have personally witnessed the potential by playing games that were more impressive, whimsical, poignant, beautiful, sorrowful, or even evil than our real world could ever be.
+Besides the fact that every other form of endeavor is a subset of this (we can associate the story part of a game with novels/plays, the sound part with songs/music, the graphics part with art/paintings, and so forth---reaching the conclusion that games are in fact culture-complete!), I have personally witnessed the potential through various games: they were more impressive, whimsical, poignant, beautiful, sorrowful, or even evil than our real world could ever be.
 For illustration, I will introduce three games.
-But keep in mind that I can't hope to convey all my points by this summary; no matter how much I praise them, you won't understand until you play through them.
-This is just for a taste.
+But keep in mind that I can't hope to convey all my points by this summary.
+No matter how much I praise them, you won't understand until you play through them: by the definition of the medium.

 Arcturus: The Curse and Loss of Divinity